 - Ability to complete the reporting and timesheet requirements of the AmeriCorps program in a timely, accurate, and thorough manner

 - Be comfortable speaking in front of groups of up to 100 people

 - Have a valid drivers’ license and be able to meet applicable insurance requirements, and experience driving large pick-up trucks a plus

 - Customer service experience is a plus

-The Community Development Coordinator AmeriCorp will be instrumental in helping HFHGS to expand its community outreach to build on its Neighborhood Revitalization (NR) Program.
+This AmeriCorps Community Outreach Coordinator will be instrumental in helping HFHGS to expand its community outreach to build on its Neighborhood Revitalization (NR) Program.
 HFHGS has recently begun providing home repair services, and we are hoping to expand this program substantially within the next fiscal year, requiring further assistance in the Homeowner Services Department with outreach and partnership building.
-HFHGS plans to go from completing 5 repairs in 2017 to completing at least 45 projects in the 2018-2019 fiscal year.
+HFHGS plans to complete 30 plus home repair projects in the 2018-2019 fiscal year and hopes to expand that to at least 50 projects in the 2019-2020 fiscal year.
 As the program is still in its beginning stages, the Community Outreach Coordinator will be instrumental in helping HFHGS build new relationships with residents and community partners and in increasing community knowledge about home repair opportunities.
-Position requires intermediate computer skills, as well as excellent verbal, in-person, and written communication skills.
-Database experience is desired, but not required.
-Must be a self-starter, detail oriented, highly organized, and results oriented.
+To view full job description click here.

 Go to http://www.habitat.org/americorps.
 Scroll to the middle of the page and enter “Sacramento” as the City and “California” as the State.
 Click on the Search button.
 Review the position that you are interested in.
 Hit the “Apply now” button at the bottom of the screen.